yellowdog/python-examples/README.md

   --url <url>, -u <url>
                         the URL of the YellowDog Platform API --variable <var1=v1>, -v <var1=v1>
-                        user-defined Mustache variable substitution; can be supplied multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --debug               print a stack trace (etc.) on error --abort, -a           abort all running tasks with immediate effect
+                        user-defined variable substitutions; can be supplied multiple times --quiet, -q           suppress (non-error, non-interactive) status and progress messages --debug               print a stack trace (etc.) on error --abort, -a           abort all running tasks with immediate effect